Will Pure Storage Inc. (PSTG) meet earnings estimates this quarter?

 I will give a breakdown of the key shareholders in Pure Storage Inc. (PSTG).
 Recent figures show that the company’s insiders hold 6.03% of shares.
 A total of 608 institutional investors hold shares in the company, making 89.24% of its stock and 94.96% of its float.

 The securities firm Vanguard Group, Inc. (The) holds 29.02 million shares of PSTG, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 9.42%, and the holding percentage of shares is valued at 740.37 million.
+Taking this into account, the holding percentage comes to 9.42%, and the holding percentage of shares is valued at 1.08 billion.

 An overview of Pure Storage Inc.’s technicals